moralescastillo/mysite/_posts/2024-03-29-trans-gran-canaria.md

 <font size="-1"><center><span>barranco del Sao at kilometer 49</span></center></font>
 <br>

 His optimism sounded foreign to me at the time.
 I would see this fellow runner about five times more throughout the race.
 I never found out much about him, his name, or place of origin.
-The only thing I remember is his resemblance to Oppenheimer's Cillian Murphy.
+The only thing I remember is his resemblance to *Oppenheimer*'s Cillian Murphy.
 I was feeling strong and overtaking many of my fellow runners as we arrived at the fifth aid station, El Hornillo.
 With 52.7km and 3158m of cumulative ascent behind, I had gained one hundred and thirty-three positions.

 While at El Hornillo, I noticed the notes I had brought with me were completely wet.
 It turns out, paper does not fare well in rain.
 I quickly turned to a volunteer and asked the distance to the next stop.
 "Solo siete kilómetros," said the volunteer.
 I roughly estimated the amount of water I needed for the seven kilometers in my soft flasks and headed out.

 ### When Life Gives You Lemons...

 The merciless ascent began quickly.
-Soon, other runners started overtaking with a really good pace[^2].
-The summit was nowhere in sight.
+Soon, other runners started overtaking with a really good pace.[^2] The summit was nowhere in sight.
 "Which is the next aid station again?"
 I asked as they passed by.
 "Artenara," murmured one of them.
 The news came as a thunderbolt.
 The distance to Artenara is actually 13.4 kilometers, I remembered.
 It was almost twice as much as I had accounted for in water.
 Furthermore, the stretch to Artenara is the second steepest and longest ascent of the race.
 There were the lemons.

 That last debacle sealed my fate; I was not going to make it by plan-A time.
 The mountains in Gran Canaria have many false summits, where you think you have arrived at the top only to find out you are nowhere near it.
 The rain continued.
 It became difficult to breathe.
 It felt as if my throat was burning with every gulp of air.